 Katie enjoys spending time outdoors with her husband, Adam, and two dogs Wally and Sasha.
 A former collegiate rower, she enjoys getting on the water whenever possible and finding pavement for her road bike.

 Born and raised in North Olmsted, Ohio, Alyssa attended Ohio University where she earned a Bachelor’s degree in Exercise Physiology.
 She then went on to earn her Doctorate in Physical Therapy (DPT) from South College in Knoxville, TN.
-Alyssa is a current Orthopedic Resident working towards becoming a Board Certified Orthopedic Specialist through Evidence In Motion.
+Alyssa is a graduate from Evidence In Motion’s Residency Program where she became a Board-Certified Orthopedic Specialist (OCS).
+Her most recent accomplishment is earning the title of Therapeutic Pain Specialist (TPS) through Purdue University and Evidence In Motion.

-Alyssa enjoys working with orthopedic patients of all ages and conditions, but has a special passion for treating patients with knee pain.
-Her goals for the future include working with the amputee population in an outpatient setting.
+Alyssa enjoys working with orthopedic patients of all ages and conditions but has a special passion for treating athletes and patients with knee pain.

 Born and raised in Grand Prairie, TX, Kayte attended Southwestern University in Georgetown, majoring in Kinesiology.
 Intrigued by the field of academica and research, she decided to pursue graduate school at Texas State University.
 As a graduate student Kayte collaborated with the exercise science, nutrition, and physical therapy departments to research behavior change theories, and at that time decided to pursue a doctorate in physical therapy.
 Kayte went on to attend South College in Knoxville, TN, where she graduated with her Doctorate of Physical Therapy (DPT).